Fergany/Learning_New/Spring/Learning Spring With Spring Boot.md

 Spring Framework:
 =================
 - Framework for providing comperhensive infrastructural support for developing Java applications.
+- Provides the plumbing (focus on the buz)
 - OOP best practices built-in.
-- DRY priniciple.
+- DRY principle.

-Some Definistions:
+Some Definitions:
 ==================
 - POJO - object that has state and behavior.
 - JavaBeans - Simple objects with only getters and setters.